-She is listed in SIKART, Lexikon zur Kunst, CH; has twice been shortlisted for the Swiss Art Awards; and was awarded the Kunstkredit Prize from the city of Basel in Switzerland in 2013 and 2017/18.
+She is listed in SIKART, Lexikon zur Kunst, CH , is a member of the Royal Society of British Sculpturs (MRSS); has twice been shortlisted for the Swiss Art Awards; and was awarded the Kunstkredit Prize from the city of Basel in Switzerland in 2013 and 2017.
 She was artist in residence at Residency Unlimited in New York, USA (2018), at the Institute for Provocation in Beijing, ProHelvetia, (2015) and the IAAB cite des Artes, Paris (2013).
 Kenny’s large permanent public commission ‘Site Unseen’ launched in July 2016 and is on view in Basel Switzerland.
 Her work has a place in many public collections such as ArtUK and internationally renowned private art collections.

 The title of Clare Kenny’s “If I was a rich girl” at the Kunst Raum Reihen has been a cause of discomfort amongst pedants (we used to call them “grammar nazis” but I’ve been told that it’s not ok to verharmlosen in a bilingual publication).
 Some went out of their way to let her know that they thought the correct expression is “If I were a rich girl”.
 For the record, “I” is not a plural, and although it may be useful to use "were" to indicate that the speaker is in the irrealis mood, a parallel universe in which they are rich, there is one fatal problem.
 “If I were a rich girl” may be more grammatically correct, but it is a rich girl's way to set up a counterfactual conditional, and only someone posh would use it.